1. Why use this guide?

 8. Agreements and crew lists held in other archives

-The National Archives of Scotland holds agreements and crew lists under the reference BT 3, covering 1867-1913, for Scottish ships only.
+The National Records of Scotland holds agreements and crew lists under the reference BT 3, covering 1867-1913, for Scottish ships only.
 The ships are listed alphabetically by name in the paper catalogue.
 Official logs are found with the agreements and crew lists, where they survive.